2.1 Introduction to Data Abstraction

 Assuming all numbers are positive, their product is

-Since tit_i and tjt_j are small, their product titjt_it_j is negligible, so we can approximate:
+Since and are small, their product is negligible, so we can approximate:

 A simple test bears out this approximation: